jyouturner/crowdstrike/document/design.md

         }
     }
     ````
-    it gives the backend the flexibility to control the URLsm, maybe useful in some unforseen circumstances, but also added a little complexity at front-end.
+    It gives the backend the flexibility to control the URLsm, maybe useful in some unforseen circumstances, but also adds a little complexity at front-end.

 3. /docs/{uuid}/meta
     GET the docment meta data.